stothard-group/cgview-js/README.md

 ### Tutorials ###

-- [Basic Map](basic_map.html): Learn how to create a simple map features and a plot
+- {@tutorial basic_map}: Learn how to create a simple map features and a plot
-- [Sequence Map](sequence_map.html): Learn how to create a map with features and plots extracted from the sequence.
+- {@tutorial sequence_map}: Learn how to create a map with features and plots extracted from the sequence.
-- [JSON Map](json_map.html): Learn how to create a map by importing from JSON.
+- {@tutorial json_map}: Learn how to create a map by importing from JSON.
+- {@tutorial json_format}: Learn about the JSON format.
+- {@tutorial scales}: Learn about the different scales and layouts.
+- {@tutorial mindmap}: See the API as a mind map.
-- Helpful tips: Learch about some useful CGView.js tips.
+- Helpful tips: Learn about some useful CGView.js tips.

-See {@tutorial basic_map}